 STEP 1: CUT

-Cut your boards according to the cut list.
+Cut your boards according to the cut list provided in the printable plans.

 |For What?||Board Size||Quantity||Length (inches)|